Discover the hidden past of Eden Hall and the secrets that lie within its beautiful architecture.

-Eden Hall, originally known as Middleton House was built by a firm of London contractors for Robert Middleton, Esq. and was completed in 1875.
-It was estimated that the total cost of the enterprise was in the region of £30,000.
+Eden Hall, originally known as Middleton House, was built by a firm of London contractors for Robert Middleton, Esq.
+Completed in 1875, it was estimated that the total cost of the enterprise was in the region of £30,000.

-As a young man, Robert Middleton was a student under the Rev. Henry Leonard Adams, Minister of the Newark Congregational Church, Lombard Street, from 1834 to 1850.
-The house was named Middleton House and Chapel, for although Robert Middleton had separated from the Newark Baptists in around 1872, he included a chapel with a baptistry in the building.
+As a young man, Robert Middleton was a student under the Rev. Henry Leonard Adams, Minister of the Newark Congregational Church on Lombard Street, from 1834 to 1850.
+The house was named Middleton House and Chapel, even though Robert Middleton had separated from the Newark Baptists in around 1872.
 The local newspaper described the building as ‘novel on an extensive scale’ and ‘an object of great interest to the entire district’.

-The chapel occupied almost the whole of the central portion of the building and was entered from the courtyard at the rear of the house.
+The chapel occupied almost the whole of the central portion of the building and could be entered from the courtyard at the rear of the house.
 A large pulpit was just inside the entrance, and opposite this was a self-acting organ with gilt pipes, which played up to 30 sacred tunes.
-There are two galleries.
-Over 200 people could be accommodated on the ground floor and in the galleries.
-For baptisms there was an iron tank sunk into the floor.
-This tank was reached by iron steps.
+There were also two galleries on the ground floor, which could accommodate over 200 people.
+These were used primarily for baptisms, as there was an iron tank sunk into the floor, which could be reached by a set of iron steps.

-The furniture throughout was of superior quality.
-Some of the inlaid tables were originally from suites of the late Emperor Napoleon III, who died in Kent in 1873.
+The furniture throughout Eden Hall was of superior quality.
+Some of the inlaid tables were even originally sourced from suites of the late Emperor Napoleon III, who died in Kent in 1873.
 One of the rooms contained collections of china, which originated in Dresden, Serves and Worcester.
 At the south end of the house was a large conservatory, which attracted considerable attention.
-It was 30 foot high and 40 foot square, with a fountain in the centre.
-A choice selection of tropical plants thrived in it.
+It was 30 foot high and 40 foot square, with a beautiful fountain in the centre and selection of tropical plants.

-Across the courtyard were found the stables, coach houses, outhouses and a lofty clock tower.
+Across the charming courtyard once sat the stables, coach houses, outhouses and a lofty clock tower.
 The clock had four dials, each 5 foot in diameter, which could be illuminated at night.
-The hour was struck on a bell weighing 100 cwt, and Westminster chimes rang out every quarter hour on smaller bells.
-Also in the clock tower was a carillon, which played a different tune for each day of the week, with the tune repeated every three hours.
+The hour was struck by a bell weighing 100 cwt, and Westminster chimes rang out every quarter hour on smaller bells.
+Within the clock tower was also a carillon, which played a different tune for each day of the week, with the tune repeated every three hours.

 World War II